News & Events

 For more information please visit: https://www.mass.gov/info-details/covid-19-mask-requirements

 During the COVID-19 crisis, we understand how difficult visitation restrictions may have been, but our efforts helped slow the spread of infection in our community.
-As we continue to see declines in the number of COVID-19 cases across our region, we are ready to welcome back visitors into our offices to provide support and companionship to our patients.

 All patients and visitors are to wear masks in common spaces, such as waiting rooms, patient rooms, and hallways.
 All of the staff at South Shore Women’s Health will be wearing masks to protect you as well.